 - Walk forward of the load during travel and inform people to remain away from the crane.
 Use a tagline or quote to avoid rotation or other uncontrolled motion.
 Raise the load only as high as essential to clear objects.
 Do not ride on the load or hook.

-LOADMATE always loves to educate its customer using overhead EOT cranes, and also wants to ensure that the operation of the machine goes smoothly and safely.
+LOADMATE always loves to educate its customer using overhead EOT cranes, and also wants to ensure that the operation of the cranes goes smoothly and safely.
 Happy Crane Operating !!